chinamike65/hugo-tuolesi/content/book2/book2en.md

 In order to carry forward the Dharma, I pray that the three masters and disciples of Tsongkhapa will live on the throne of lions that I offer for hundreds of kalpas.

 You should know the kind of throne carried by the eight lions.
 The eight lions represent the eight freedoms.
 There is a lotus on the throne.
 The lotus represents renunciation.
-In the middle of the lotus is a sun plate.
-There is a moon plate on the sun plate, and the moon plate represents the compassion, bodhicitta and convenient method of the three masters and disciples of Tsongkhapa.
+In the middle of the lotus is a sun disc.
+There is a moon disc on the sun plate, and the moon disc represents the compassion, bodhicitta and convenient method of the three masters and disciples of Tsongkhapa.

-The three masters and disciples of Tsongkhapa sat on the moon plate.
+The three masters and disciples of Tsongkhapa sat on the moon disc.
 In order to promote the Dharma and benefit all beings, the three masters and disciples of Tsongkhapa lived for hundreds of kalpas.

 A kalpa lasts 12.9 billion years, and it is necessary to live for a long, long time.
 This is a prayer to live in the world for a long time.

 Now your master is the same as Master Tsongkhapa.
-You have prayed for Master Tsongkhapa to live long, and your teacher will live long.
+When you pray for Master Tsongkhapa to live a long life, your teacher will also live for a long time.

 What does this do?
 Many virtuous masters come and go freely.
 If they want to come to this world, they will arrive immediately after making a vow.
-If they want to leave this world, they will leave immediately after a dozen "Powa Fa".
+If they want to leave this world, they will leave immediately after a dozen "Powa Fat".
 They come and go very freely.

-This kind of master should always pray for him to live in the world for a long time.
+We should always pray for this kind of master to live in the world for a long time.
 This is very useful.
 He will not easily show his death, and he can live in the world for a long time.

-——————————————For example, when my master Yongzeng Dharma King was eighty-five years old, he became seriously ill.
+——————————————For example, when my master Yongzeng Dharma Master was eighty-five years old, he became seriously ill.
 He couldn’t eat or drink water, and he completely cut off his diet.

-The disciples asked Master to take a look at the hospital.
-Master said that it was useless to go to the hospital and the disease could not be cured.
+The disciples asked Master to go to the hospital.
+Master said that it was useless to go to the hospital and that the disease could not be cured.

 At the strong request of the disciples, Master went to the hospital for an examination, and it was found that he had advanced gastric cancer.

 There's no other way.
 After returning from the hospital, Master is going to pass away, and he's going to arrange for the scriptures to be given to whom...
 So he started to arrange the funeral.

-All the disciples of Dharma King Yongzeng were very sad in their hearts.
+All the disciples of Dharma Master Yongzeng were very sad in their hearts.
 They all gathered together to ask Master to live in the world for a long time.
-They all knelt in front of the Master and prayed: Master, you want to live in the world for a long time.
+They all knelt in front of the Master and prayed: Master, we want you to live in the world for a long time.
 If you don't live in the world, we won't get up.

-He knelt down in front of the master and prayed for a long life.
+They knelt down in front of the master and prayed for a long life.

-However, the master said: "Everyone, get up, I don't have the ability.
+However, the master said: "Everyone, get up, I don't have this power."

-"But everyone kept kneeling there and praying to the guru for a long time.
+But everyone kept kneeling there and praying to the guru for a long time.

 Finally, the master said, "Get up, everyone, how long do you want me to live?
 How long do you want me to live?"
 An old lama in front of him said that he wanted the master to live a hundred years.

 Master was eighty-five years old at that time, and the master said: Ninety-seven, ninety-eight is a hundred years old, okay!
 The old lama said: Yes, yes.

-The master said, "Get up and cook for me.
+The master said, "Get up and cook for me."

-"Everyone got up and cooked for the master.
+Everyone got up and cooked for the master.
 The master ate well, and there was nothing to do.
-You could drink tea and eat.
+He could drink tea and eat.
 After that, the master was free of all diseases and lived to be ninety-seven years old.

 Master passed away in May when he was ninety-seven years old.